ppy/osu-wiki/news/2019-10-20-beatmap-pack-management-update-1.md

 Our project is called Beatmap Pack Management and we are focused on development of the Beatmap Packs.
 Many of you might not even know who we are or what we are doing, so I'd like to present some information about us:

 I've created a small group of experienced users who are interested in working on handmade charts dedicated to specific themes, ideas, or beatmaps which share similarities.
-Since July 2019, we've been actively working to provide new theme packs of decent quality with interesting concepts.
+Since July 2019, we've been actively working to provide new packs of interesting themes.
 Interest in this project is very high and some noteworthy members of the community have joined the group to help us by contributing their ideas to the project.
 We already have a few things to present to you, and I am sure you'll like them.

 ### Alternator Style packs